 N-acetyl cysteine is a potent antioxidant that has been used for several years to treat various lung conditions such as bronchitis due to its expectorant or mucolytic properties.

-In one study, the researchers found that daily supplementation with 600 mg n-acetyl cysteine tablets reduced the infection rate of influenza like symptoms as well as severity of symptoms in elderly patients.
+In one study, the researchers found that daily supplementation with 600 mg n-acetyl cysteine tablets reduced the infection rate of influenza-like symptoms as well as the severity of symptoms in elderly patients.

 Echinacea has been a somewhat controversial herb used to prevent and treat symptoms of the common cold.
 Evidence for the efficacy of Echinacea purpera (typical dose of 300 mg take 3 times per day) tends to oscillate back and forth between being effective and ineffective.
 Overall, it appears that there’s some evidence that Echinacea may be effective .